FelixOnline/v2/content/articles/2013-2-22-the-execution-of-a-12-year-old-boy.md

 subtitle: >
   It is vital that the international community acknowledge the realities of the war in Sri Lanka, argues Visakan Balakumar
 date: "2013-02-22 10:34:48 +0000"

 # Attributes from Felix Online V1
 id: "3379"
 old_path: /comment/3379/the-execution-of-a-12-year-old-boy
 aliases:
  - /comment/3379/the-execution-of-a-12-year-old-boy
+imported: true
+comments:
+ - Firstly I would like to point out that I have mentioned that there were war crimes committed on both sides The reason I havent described them specifically is because whilst there has been documented evidence of government soldiers summarily executing unarmed people and sexually abusing women there is no such evidence to corroborate allegations against the LTTE Its not hard to realise why this is the case the reason is that the Sri Lankan government didnt allow journalists into the war zone so that they could cover up their own litany of war crimes Therefore the logical way to move forward and achieve justice and accountability which is a prerequisite to any reconciliation is to conduct an independent investigation into allegations based on the final stage of the armed period of the conflict Secondly the armies of sovereign states should be held to a higher level of responsibility and conduct than rebel groups Finally Id like to point out that the LTTE is no longer a functioning entity Howev

 # Article Taxonomies
 categories:
  - comment
 tags:
+authors:
+ - ygr12

+# Homepage control params
 headline: true
 featured: true